mobilespace/community-members/README.md

 - [ ] :star: **Bonus:** Change the secret phrase to a password & change locked screen UI

 - [ ] :star: **Bonus:** Cache whether the user entered the right secret phrase/password on the browser (update `unlocked = true` on browser's cache)

-## Resources

-- Checkout [this PR](https://github.com/mobilespace/community-members/pull/1/files) which shows you all the changes needed to submit a PR

 ## Problems?